hanwenzhang123/front-end-interview/javascript/README.md

 JSONP can be unsafe and has some security implications.
 As JSONP is really JavaScript, it can do everything else JavaScript can do, so you need to trust the provider of the JSONP data.

 [[↑] Back to top](#table-of-contents)

 ### Have you ever used JavaScript templating?
 If so, what libraries have you used?

 Yes.
-Handlebars, Underscore, Lodash, AngularJS, and JSX.
+Lodash, AngularJS, and JSX.
 I disliked templating in AngularJS because it made heavy use of strings in the directives and typos would go uncaught.
 JSX is my new favorite as it is closer to JavaScript and there is barely any syntax to learn.
 Nowadays, you can even use ES2015 template string literals as a quick way for creating templates without relying on third-party code.

 ```js
 const template = `<div>My name is: ${name}</div>`;
 ```

-However, do be aware of a potential XSS in the above approach as the contents are not escaped for you, unlike in templating libraries.

 [[↑] Back to top](#table-of-contents)